sergiopiacenti/DesafioItix.Presentation/README.md

 # App

+Before everything:
+1. Open the Command Prompt.
+2. Run the command below replacing the term <directory> in the command below with the directory of the downloaded and unzipped file folder:
+**cd <directory>**
+3. Run the command:
+**npm install --save-dev @ angular-devkit / build-angular**

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.25.

-If the error 'Could not find module "@ angular-devkit / build-angular"' is displayed, execute the command below using cmd:
-**npm install --save-dev @angular-devkit/build-angular**

 ## Development server